henryoier/CS_Course_Projects/README.md

 ####As an extension, I studied the Laplacianface algorithm designed by Prof. Xiaofei He.
 ####After studying deep learning, we can try to implement CNN on face recognition which can help us to do recognition beyond face subspace.

-## Data Mining
+### Data Mining
 This repository contains all data mining projects and assignments

-## Infomation Visualization
+### Infomation Visualization
 The Information Visualization directory is the final team project for the class.
-The project was based on the VAST 2014, MiniChallenge 1.
+The project was based on the VAST 2014, Mini Challenge 1

-## Java Projects
+### Java Projects
-There are two simple Java projects here.
+There are two simple Java projects here.Mine Game is the implement of a game in Windows and there other one is an Infomation Management system